Let’s be honest, audio books are a pain.

 Why audio books?
 Kids need to hear books.
 And more books.
 And then some more.
 This is how they develop the concept of story, fluency, and develop vocabulary.
 Auditory books are even more important for your struggling readers.
 It gives them the opportunity to independently access books that are on their interest level even if they are not their reading level.
 Struggling to read should not exclude a child from loving books.

-I’ll get off my soapbox now and start sharing resources.
+I’ll get off my soapbox now and start sharing the resources.

 TumbleBooks features an incredible amount of high quality books.
 They’ve got the good stuff: